<img height="1" width="1" src="https://www.facebook.com/tr?id=912742028805538&amp;ev=PageView &amp;noscript=1">

 It’s hard to find information about the Kylie Cosmetics supply chain, since the brand’s famous founder dominates headlines.
 So, we had to do some sleuthing.
 Unlike LUSH, a fellow vegan cosmetics powerhouse, Kylie Cosmetics Supply Chain issues weren’t due to imported ingredient shortages.
 They were due to internal error.
 The main issue was in the packaging.
 Packaging problems plagued Kylie Cosmetics since long before the word “coronavirus” was on anyone’s radar.
 Customers were receiving empty lip kit boxes in the mail all the way back in 2016.
 And YouTube sensation Jeffree Star called out Kylie publicly for sending customers lip products with bent wands that were unusable.

-However, Kylie Jenner’s social media team quickly responded to customer complaints.
-The celebrity spearhead also released a video apologizing for the issues, which quickly appeased the company’s core customer demographic.
-It’s easy to be hard on a brand with a founder that’s constantly in the public eye.
-But the brand pivoted so well after their initial mistakes that even coronavirus didn’t cause additional supply chain issues for Kylie Cosmetics.
+However, Kylie Jenner's social media team quickly responded to customer complaints.
+Consumers desire more information than ever about celebrity founders in the cosmetic industry.
+So, when faced with two major issues in their beauty supply chain, Kylie's team knew exactly how to utilize her fame as a competitive advantage.
+The celebrity spearhead swiftly released a video apologizing for the issues, which quickly appeased the company's core customer demographic.
+It's easy to be hard on a brand with a founder that's constantly in the public eye.
+But the brand pivoted so well after their initial mistakes that even coronavirus didn't cause additional supply chain issues for Kylie Cosmetics.

 MAC cosmetics supply chain issues

-MAC cosmetics is known for its forward thinking collaborations.
+MAC cosmetics is known for its forward thinking collaborations and for being a first responder to cosmetic trends.
 MAC recently made headlines for a savvy collab with the tv show Stranger Things on a unique color palette.
-But you can’t really talk about MAC nowadays without also talking about its parent company, Estee Lauder.
-And it’s in looking at Estee Lauder, not MAC’s, supply chain issues that you can get a glimpse into how the pandemic impacted the brand.
+But you can't really talk about MAC nowadays without also talking about its parent company, Estee Lauder.
+And it's in looking at Estee Lauder, not MAC's, supply chain issues that you can get a glimpse into how the pandemic impacted the brand.

-MAC has a huge advantage when it comes to supply chain management: Estee Lauder has been MAC’s parent company since 1994.
+MAC has a huge advantage when it comes to supply chain management: Estee Lauder has been MAC's parent company since 1994.
 The Lauder cosmetics conglomerate recently reduced its sales forecast for 2022, citing Covid restrictions in “Eastern markets and Europe” as the cause.
-What’s notable here, however, is that MAC sales specifically were negatively impacted, whereas Clinique and La Mer are still doing just fine.
+Lauder is not alone in facing challenges sourcing materials from trading partners and suppliers in different regions.
+What's notable here, however, is that MAC sales specifically were negatively impacted, whereas Clinique and La Mer are still doing just fine.
+Since other Lauder brands are still excelling, it wasn't just long distances and transit times impacting customers demand for MAC's finished products.

-The reason, then, isn’t just the fact that many consumers are on lockdown.
-It could also be that the demand for color cosmetics that aren’t cruelty-free is taking a backseat now that Gen Z is coming into buying power.
-On the upside, MAC cosmetics was one of the first companies to offer online appointments during coronavirus lockdowns, and 70% of the customers that completed a virtual appointment then went on to buy at a physical store.
-Ultimately, being a part of the Estee Lauder conglomerate meant that MAC didn’t face the same supply chain vulnerabilities as many of its competitors.
-But that still didn’t stop MAC from raising prices to stay ahead of the curve.
+The reason, then, isn't just the fact that many consumers are on lockdown.
+It could also be that the demand for product lines that aren't cruelty-free is taking a backseat now that Gen Z is coming into buying power.
+Customers expectations are increasingly focused on skin care and cosmetics inventory with cruelty free and vegan options.
+On the upside, MAC cosmetics was one of the first cosmetic companies to offer online appointments during coronavirus lockdowns, and 70% of the customers that completed a virtual appointment then went on to buy at a physical store.
+Ultimately, being a part of the Estee Lauder conglomerate meant that MAC didn't face the same supply chain vulnerabilities as many of its competitors.
+But that still didn't stop MAC from monitoring shipment conditions, then raising prices to stay ahead of the curve.

 Prevention and troubleshooting in the cosmetics supply chain

-Most cosmetic companies launch products seasonally, which means time to market is still a relevant consideration.
-But it’s not just imported materials, packaging, and pricing that is being impacted by cosmetics supply chain challenges.
-Supply chain issues are also prevalent among cosmetics companies that source locally.
-Whether it’s due to worker callouts or hold ups at shipping ports, the cosmetics industry is still facing a bevy of supply chain issues.
+Most cosmetic brands launch products seasonally, which means time to market is still a relevant consideration for beauty products.
+But it's not just imported materials, product spoilage, packaging, and pricing that is being impacted by cosmetics supply chain challenges.
+Issues in supply chains are also prevalent among cosmetics companies that source locally.
+Whether it's due to worker callouts or hold ups at shipping ports, the cosmetics industry is still facing a bevy of supply chain issues.

 You don’t want your data to be siloed.
 Your company’s CRM, PIM and PLM solutions shouldn’t operate in a vacuum, either.
 Surefront is a Unified Product Collaboration Platform to power growth and ROI.
 Our patented PIM, CRM, and PLM solutions streamline the omni channel sales, merchandising and product development processes.
 By combining these essential functionalities, Surefront creates a single source of truth throughout your product lifecycle, sales and listing processes.